vania020/wro2025-robotek/README.md

 <br><br>

 ### *Ubuntu* <img width="50" alt="UBUNTU" src="https://github.com/user-attachments/assets/38f176af-2d07-41f9-bb14-3ef8eb2c0022" />
 Ubuntu is a popular, free, open-source operating system based on Linux.
 It is known for being reliable, flexible, and widely used in both research and industry.
-In our project we use Ubuntu 24.04 as the **foundation that runs on the Raspberry Pi**.<br>
+In our project, we use Ubuntu 24.04 as the **foundation that runs on the Raspberry Pi**.<br>

 *<ins>Role in the System</ins>*<br>
 Ubuntu manages the Raspberry Pi’s resources efficiently, ensuring it runs correctly.
 It provides drivers and compatibility for sensors and external hardware, making integration easier.
 Ubuntu also allows us to install and run ROS 2 Jazzy and gives us access to important libraries and tools that simplify tasks such as sensor communication and system development.<br><br>